ahmad-ali14/restaurant-supplier-api/README.md

 live with the front end: https://restaurant-supplier.netlify.app/

+### Info
+- 4 modules for data `users, restaurants, suppliers, orders`
+- users : stores authentication data from both restaurants and suppliers.
+- orders: stores orders data with their status, messages.
+- Not much actions done with orders yet.

 ## Test it

 - the main route is not guarded and ots response is public: